RIM activist renews call for leadership change

 "It strains credibility to believe that a CEO requires the title of chairman to sell RIM products but the RIM directors have apparently bought into this unconvincing rationale," said Jaguar, which has claimed support of investors that hold about 8 percent of the stock.

-Shareholder discontent with RIM centers around its poor performance in the face of stiff competition from Apple Inc's iPhone and iPad, and devices powered by Google's Android system.
-The BlackBerry's market share has been steadily eroding, while the PlayBook, RIM's late entry in the tablet market, has generated anemic sales.
+Shareholder discontent with RIM centres around its poor performance in the face of stiff competition from Apple Inc's iPhone and iPad, and devices powered by Google's Android system.
+The BlackBerry's market share has been steadily eroding, while the PlayBook, RIM's late entry in the tablet market, has generated anaemic sales.

 The latest call for change comes ahead of RIM's third-quarter results announcement, due after the close of regular trading hours.